googleapis/google-cloud-java/TESTING.md

   This will spawn a server thread that listens to `localhost` at an ephemeral port for Resource Manager requests.

-2. In your program, create and use a Resource Manager service object whose host is set host to `localhost` at the appropriate port.
+2. In your program, create and use a Resource Manager service object whose host is set to `localhost` at the appropriate port.
 For example:

   ```java
   ResourceManager resourceManager = ResourceManagerOptions.builder()